uf-feedback/uf-zooarch-north-midden/README.md

 # uf-zooarch-north-midden
-Feedback and usage report repository for UF data set [GBIF ID].
+Issue tracking for UF zooarchaeology, North Midden data in the VertNet and other data portals.
+This data set corresponds to GBIF data set [GBIF ID].